- When is the application deadline? →

 Travel to Boulder, CO, is paid for and arranged by RESESS.

 Is there help with housing?

 Housing is provided for the summer.
-Typically an intern will share a two-bedroom, two-bathroom apartment with another RESESS intern.
+Typically an intern will share a two-bedroom, one-bathroom apartment with another RESESS intern.
 Interns from our partner program, SOARS, also reside in the same apartment complex.